snacsnoc/snacklinux/README.md

 Linux From Scratch for excellent documentation http://www.linuxfromscratch.org/

 The Arch Linux wiki https://wiki.archlinux.org/

+Rich Felker for creating musl-cross-make and make building so easy https://github.com/richfelker/musl-cross-make

 Here are links to the software used in SnackLinux: